 Dr. S. David Bernstein

 Dr. Bernstein has provided expert commentary concerning issues of targeted workplace and school violence, trusted insider threats, threats to high level executives and government officials, and psychopathy, including the Anne Le murder at Yale University, the Omar Thornton mass murder at Hartford Distributors, the Albert DeSolvo serial murders (Boston Strangler), the DC Navy Yard mass murders, and the Jodi Arias murder trial.
 He has appeared on Good Morning America, ABC News, NBC News, The Travel Channel’s program “Hidden City,” National Public Radio’s program “This American Life,” Aljazeera America, and News12.
-Dr. Bernstein has been featured in the Wall Street Journal, USA Today, Huffington Post, LA Times, the Associated Press, Hartford Current, Boston Globe, Connecticut Law Tribune, Connecticut Law Journal, Toronto Star, and Psychology Today where he currently writes a column.
+Dr. Bernstein has been featured in the Wall Street Journal, USA Today, Huffington Post, LA Times, the Associated Press, Hartford Current, Boston Globe, Connecticut Law Tribune, Connecticut Law Journal, Toronto Star, and Psychology Today.

-In October 2010, at the request of the FBI, Dr. Bernstein was the keynote speaker and presenter for the annual conference on Threat Assessment and Dangerousness hosted by the Indiana School Safety Specialist Academy and the Federal Bureau of Investigation (FBI).
-He has provided training lectures to the North Eastern Massachusetts Law Enforcement Council, (NEMLEC) and NEMLEC’s School Threat Assessment and Response System project (STARS), as well as members of the LAPD Threat Assessment Unit, the Department of Defense’s Criminal Investigative Division, Naval Criminal Investigative Service, Capitol Police, CIA Criminal Investigations, and other elite law enforcement agencies.
+Dr. Bernstein was the keynote speaker and presenter for the annual conference on Threat Assessment and Dangerousness hosted by the Indiana School Safety Specialist Academy and the Federal Bureau of Investigation (FBI).
+He has provided training lectures to the North Eastern Massachusetts Law Enforcement Council, (NEMLEC) and NEMLEC’s School Threat Assessment and Response System project (STARS).
+Attendees at his training lectures for ATAP have included members of the LAPD Threat Assessment Unit, the Department of Defense’s Criminal Investigative Division, Naval Criminal Investigative Service, Capitol Police, CIA Criminal Investigations, and other elite law enforcement agencies.

-On February 13, 2013 Dr. Bernstein was asked to speak before the Connecticut Senate to provide information and guidance to the legislators regarding school safety and student threat assessments.
+Dr. Bernstein has spoken before the Connecticut Senate to provide information and guidance to legislators regarding school safety and student threat assessments.

 Dr. Bernstein has presented at the Association of Threat Assessment Professionals (ATAP) national conference in 2011 and 2012, and 2014, and in 2012 Dr. Bernstein was invited to speak in Kraków, Poland to members of the European law enforcement and counter-terrorism community.